 Under her directorship we have completed projects for: The Royal Commission into Institutional Responses to Child Sexual Abuse; The NSW Department of Family and Community Services; and the Department of Education and Training in Victoria.

 Annette also leads our work on influencing policy pertaining to parenting support.
 She has more than 16 years of executive level experience in helping governments and organisations improve outcomes for children.
 She has previously served as General Manager, Social Policy and Research, and General Manager, Operations (East and Central) at The Benevolent Society; and as CEO of the NSW Child Protection Council.
-She recently joined the Board of Families Australia.
+She joined the Board of Families Australia in 2019.

 Sue has been a paediatrician since 1972 and has worked as a Community Paediatrician with a special interest in child abuse and abuse prevention since 1990.
 Sue has worked in the ACT Health funded Child At Risk Health Unit in ACT over this time.
 Since her retirement in December 2011, she continued part time work at CARHU, where she follows up a number of children she has been seeing for years, as well as providing back-up for the regular team of doctors when needed and continuing her teaching and mentoring roles.
 Sue is a member of the ACT Child Death Review Committee, the ACT Domestic Violence Prevention Committee.
 Sue is currently Vice-President on the NAPCAN (National Association for the Prevention of Child Abuse and Neglect) National Board.
 She is also on the Boards of Canberra Mothercraft Society (QE2 Family Centre), Families Australia, Kidsafe, Lyons Early Childhood School and Medical Women’s Society of ACT and Region, all helping inform her contemporary knowledge of children.
 Other commitments are the steering committee of the ACT Family Law Pathways Network and the ARACY.
 (Australian Research Alliance of Children and Youth) Early Years Chapter.
 Sue also chairs the Community Expert Reference Group of the ACT Asbestos Taskforce currently.
 In 1999 Sue was awarded an Order of Australia for services to Paediatrics, Child Protection and the Community.
 In 2013, the Canberra Centenary, Sue was ACT Citizen of the Year “in recognition of her personal efforts and significant contributions to the ACT community, particularly as an advocate for the safety and wellbeing of children”.
 In 2019, Sue was named Senior Australian of the Year in recognition of a lifetime’s work to improve outcomes for children.